 All Wrangler TJ models are fitted with a duty cycle EVAP canister purge solenoid.
 The purpose of the solenoid is to regulate the rate of vapor flow from the EVAP (EVAPORATION CONTROL SYSTEM) canister to the intake manifold.
 The solenoid is attached with a bracket which is located in the engine compartment near the EVAP canister.
 The top of the solenoid has the word UP or TOP on it.
 The solenoid will not operate properly unless it is installed correctly.

 In this instance, the ticking noise is perfectly normal and you can actually feel it clicking/ticking if you place your hand on the solenoid.
 The clicking solenoid shouldn’t be heard from inside the cabin though and if so, you will need to replace the Purge valve to rectify the problem

-It is not recommend driving your vehicle for extended periods with a bad U-joint since this may fail completely, causing possible damage to brake lines, the transmission line, or drive shaft.
+It is not recommended to drive your vehicle for extended periods with a bad U-joint since this may fail completely, causing possible damage to brake lines, the transmission line, or the driveshaft.

 OTHER INTERESTING JEEP READS